Rid of Me: Artwork

-Release and reception
+Release and critical reception

-Rid of Me was released on 4 May 1993, and was met with widespread critical acclaim.
-Melody Maker raved that "No other British artist is so aggressively exploring the dark side of human nature, or its illogically black humour; no other British artist possesses the nerve, let alone the talent, to conjure up its soundtrack".
-Veteran UK broadcaster John Peel, a supporter of Harvey since the beginning of her career, added "You're initially so taken aback by what you're hearing.
+Rid of Me was released on 26 April 1993 in the United Kingdom and on 4 May 1993 in the United States, and was met with widespread critical acclaim.
+Melody Maker raved that "No other British artist is so aggressively exploring the dark side of human nature, or its illogical black humour; no other British artist possesses the nerve, let alone the talent, to conjure up its soundtrack."
+Veteran UK disc jockey and radio presenter John Peel, a supporter of Harvey since the beginning of her career, added "You're initially so taken aback by what you're hearing.
 But you go back again and again and it implants itself on your consciousness."
 The San Francisco Chronicle called Harvey "A talent and a singular voice that demands to be heard."
 Evelyn McDonnell of Spin wrote that Harvey made it a point to "confound expectations and stereotypes".
-The album also drew attention from more established musicians.
-Elvis Costello, for example, commented that a lot of Harvey's songs "seem to be about blood and fucking", a statement Harvey disagreed with.

 Steve Albini's production of the record proved controversial.
 Critics were divided over whether his recording complemented Harvey's voice or buried it.
-On the positive side, it was written that "Albini deftly balances heavy feedback and distortion with unexpected quiet breaks, making this release more musically diverse- and ultimately more satisfying- than PJ Harvey's debut."
+On the positive side, it was written that "Albini deftly balances heavy feedback and distortion with unexpected quiet breaks, making this release more musically diverse – and ultimately more satisfying – than PJ Harvey's debut."
 But others considered the recording too harsh, saying "Steve Albini's deliberately crude production leaves everything minimal and rough, as if the whole album were recorded in somebody's basement, with the drums set up in a bathroom to clatter as chaotically as possible."
 Another review called it simply "a trial to endure".
 Critic Stephen Thomas Erlewine tried to reconcile Albini's production with Harvey's songs.
 He admitted the album has a "bloodless, abrasive edge" that leaves "absolutely no subtleties in the music", but theorises that Albini's recordings "may be the aural embodiment of the tortured lyrics, and therefore a supremely effective piece of performance art, but it also makes Rid of Me a difficult record to meet halfway."